Best OLED TV 2026: LG G6, Samsung S95H, Sony A95M Compared

-OLED has become the default recommendation for serious home theater displays over the past few years, and for good reason.
+OLED has become the default recommendation for serious home theater displays over the past few years.
 The per-pixel dimming, near-infinite contrast ratio, and wide viewing angles make every other panel technology look like a compromise.
 But not all OLEDs are created equal, and picking between LG, Sony, and Samsung can be confusing when the spec sheets start blurring together.

 The Panel Situation